telerik/kendo-ui-core/docs/web/upload/metadata.md

 ---
 title: Metadata
-page_title: Documentation guide for using metadata in File Upload UI widget
+page_title: Metadata | Kendo UI Upload Widget
-description: How to send metadata to the save handler and receive metadata in Kendo UI Upload widget.
+description: "Learn how to send metadata to the save handler and receive metadata in the Kendo UI Upload widget."
+slug: metadata_upload_widget
 position: 3
 ---

+# Metadata
-Asynchronous uploading usually means that you lose the association betwen the files and the context that they originate from.

-Take an e-mail application for example.
-The save handler must associate the uploaded files to a particular message.

-The message and the file even might be processed on different servers in a load balancing or cloud computing scenario.
+Asynchronous uploading usually means that you lose the association between the files and the context they originate from.
+For example, in an application the save handler must associate the uploaded files with a particular message.
+The message and the file might even be processed on different servers in a load balancing or cloud computing scenario.

+## Send and Receive

+### Send Metadata

-## Sending metadata to the save handler
+To send metadata over to the the save handler, follow the steps below:

-1. Add an input field for description.
-We will send its value to the save handler.
+**Step 1.** Add an `input` field for the file description.
+Its value is going to be sent to the save handler.

+###### Example

         <input type="text" id="fileDescription" />

-2. Declare a handler for the upload event and attach a data object to the passed event.
+**Step 2.** Declare a handler for the `upload` event and attach a data object to the passed event.

+###### Example

         function onUpload(e) {
             e.data = {